tupelo-shen/my_test/doc/linux/mips-architecture/others/MIPS架构体系透视10-向MIPS架构移植软件.md

 # 3 Trouble with Visible Caches

 In section 4.6, you learned about the operations you can use to get your caches initialized and operating correctly.
 This section alerts you to some of the problems that can come up and explains what you can do to deal with them.

 Most of the time, the caches are completely invisible to software, serving only to accelerate the system as they should.
 But especially if you need to deal with DMA controllers and the like, it can be helpful to think of the caches as independent buffer memories, as shown in Figure 10.9.

 It’s important to remember that transfers between cache and memory always work with blocks of memory that fit the cache line structure—typically 16- or 32-byte-aligned blocks—so the cache may read or write a block because the

 <img src="https://raw.githubusercontent.com/tupelo-shen/my_test/master/doc/linux/mips-architecture/others/images/see_mips_run_10_9.PNG">

 CPU makes direct reference to just one of the byte addresses contained within it; even if the CPU never touches any of the other bytes in the cache line, it’ll still include all the bytes in the next transfer of that cache line.

 In an ideal system, we could always be certain that the state of the memory is up-to-date with all the operations requested by the CPU, and that every valid cache line contains an exact copy of the appropriate memory location.
 Unfortunately, practical systems can’t always live up to this ideal.
 We’ll assume that you initialize your caches after any reset, and that you avoid (rather than try to live with) the dreaded cache aliases described in section 4.12.
 Starting from those assumptions, how does a real system’s behavior fall short of the ideal?

 * Stale data in the cache: When your CPU writes to memory in cached space, it updates the cached copy (and may also write memory at the same time).
 But if a a memory location is updated in any other way, any cached copies of its contents continue to hold the old value, and are now out-of-date.
 That can happen when a DMA controller writes data.
 Or, when the CPU writes new instructions for itself, the I-cache may continue to hold whatever was at the same location before.
 It’s important for programmers to realize that the hardware generally doesn’t deal with these conditions automatically.

 * Stale data in memory: When the CPU writes some data into a (writeback) cache line, that data is not immediately copied to memory.
 If the data is read later by the CPU, it gets the cached copy and is fine; but if something that isn’t the CPU reads memory, it may get the old value.
 That can happen to an outbound DMA transfer.

 The software weapons you have to fight problems caused by visible caches are a couple of standard subroutines that allow you to clean up cache/memory inconsistency, built on MIPS cache instructions.
 They operate on cache locations corresponding to a specified area of memory and can write-back up-todate cache data or invalidate cache locations (or both).

 Well, of course, you can always map data uncached.
 In fact, there are some circumstances when you will do just that: Some network device controllers, for example, have a memory-resident control structure where they read and write bytes and bit flags, and it’s a lot easier if you map that control structure uncached.
 The same is true, of course, of memory-mapped I/O registers, where you need total control over what gets read and written.
 You can do that by accessing those registers through pointers in kseg1 or some other uncached space; if you use cached space for I/O, bad things will happen!

 If (unusually) you need to use the TLB to map hardware register accesses, you can mark the page translation as uncached.
 That’s useful if someone has built hardware whose I/O registers are not in the low 512 MB of the physical memory space.

 It’s possible that you might want to map a memory-like device (a graphics frame buffer, perhaps) through cached space so as to benefit from the speed of the block reads and writes that the CPU only uses to implement cache refills and write-backs.
-But you’d have to explicitly manage the cache by invalidation andwrite-back on every such access.
+But you’d have to explicitly manage the cache by invalidation and write-back on every such access.
 Some embeddedCPUs provide strange and wonderful cache options that can be useful for that kind of hardware—check your manual.

 #### 3.1 Cache Management and DMA Data

 This is a common source of errors, and the most experienced programmers will sometimes get caught out.
 Don’t let that worry you too much: Provided you think clearly and carefully about what you’re trying to achieve, you’ll be able to get your caches to behave as they should while your DMA transfers work smoothly and efficiently.

 When a DMA device puts data into memory, for example, on receipt of network data, most MIPS systems don’t update the caches—even though some cache lines may currently be holding addresses within the region just updated by the DMA transfer.
 If the CPU subsequently reads the information in those cache lines, it’ll pick up the old, stale version in the cache; as far as the CPU can tell, that’s still marked valid, and there’s no indication that the memory has a newer version.

 To avoid this, your software must actively invalidate any caches’ lines that fall within the address range covered by your DMA buffer, before there’s any chance that the CPU will try to refer to them again.
 This is much easier to manage if you round out all your DMA buffers so they start and end exactly at cache line boundaries.

 For outbound transfers, before you allowaDMAdevice to transfer data from memory—such as a packet that you’re sending out via a network interface—you must make absolutely sure that none of the data to be sent is still just sitting in the cache.
 After your software has finished writing out the information to be transferred by DMA, it must force the write-back of all cache lines currently holding information within the address range that the DMA controller will use for the transfer.
 Only then can you safely initiate the DMA transfer.

 On some MIPS CPUs, you can avoid the need for explicit write-back operations by configuring your caches to use write-through rather than write-back behavior, but this cure is really worse than the disease — write-through tends to bemuch slower overall and will also raise your system’s power consumption.

 You really can get rid of the explicit invalidations and write-backs by accessing all the memory used for all DMA transfers via an uncached address region.
 This isn’t recommended either, because it’ll almost certainly degrade your system’s overall performance farmore than you’d like.Even if your software’s access to the buffers is purely sequential, caching the DMA buffer regions will mean that information gets read and written in efficient cache-line-sized bursts rather than single transfers.
 The best general advice is to cache everything, with only the following exceptions:

 * I/O device registers: Perhaps obvious, but worth pointing out.
 MIPS has no dedicated input/output instructions, so all device registers must be mapped somewhere in the address space, and very strange things will happen if you accidentally let them be cached.

-* DMA descriptor arrays: Sophisticated DMA controllers share control/ status information with the CPU using small descriptor data structures held in memory.
+* DMA descriptor arrays: Sophisticated DMA controllers share control/status information with the CPU using small descriptor data structures held in memory.
 Typically, the CPU uses these to create a long list of information to be transferred, and only then tells the DMA controller to begin its work.
 If your system uses descriptors, you’ll want to access the memory region that contains them through an uncached address region.

 A portable OS like Linux must deal with a range of caches from the most sophisticated and invisible to the crude and simple, so it has a fairlywell-defined API (set of stable function calls) for driver writers to use and some terse documentation on how to use them.
 See section 15.1.1.

 #### 3.2 Cache Management and Writing Instructions: Self-Modifying Code